Career Transition: A Focused Path or a Leap of Faith?

 Jose M. Borbon

-Jose Borbon, CPA, is assistant vice president and senior auditor of Kearny Bank.
-He is a member of the NJCPA Federal Taxation, Accounting & Auditing Standards and Emerging Leaders interest groups as well as the AICPA Auditing Standards Work Group.
+Jose Borbon, CPA, CRC, is an assistant vice president and senior auditor at Kearny Bank.
+He is a member of the NJCPA Emerging Leaders, Federal Taxation and Accounting & Auditing Standards interest groups.

 More content by Jose M. Borbon: